 The investigations into these incidents provide a good introduction to the breadth of human factors.
 By reviewing the lessons from these incidents you will gain an appreciation of a range of Key Topics, and the many inter-relationships between them.
 You may learn more about human factors from these incidents than from any textbook.

-Complex systems such as oil, gas, chemical, nuclear, aviation, rail, healthcare and finance all have their own unique aspects.
+Complex systems such as oil, gas, chemical, mining, nuclear, aviation, rail, healthcare and finance all have their own unique aspects.
 However, the human, management and organisational factors identified in these incidents are not so unique.
 All of these industries and complex systems have much in common – and therefore a great deal to learn from each other’s experiences.